How fit should you be. Fitness forecasting into the future.

 So, do you know how much you have in your health bank right now?
 And do you know how much you should have at your retirement age to ensure you have enough to allow you the life you want to live in in the future?

 Ample research in the exercise science field provides us with (aerobic) fitness and strength norms from numerous large studies from around the world.
 These studies give us the average fitness and strength levels across age brackets for men and women.
-This information allows us to predict where your fitness and strength will be in coming years.
+This information allows us to benchmark your current fitness and strength, and importantly, predict where they will be in coming years.

 EFFECT OF INCREASING FITNESS vs Activity